Shake, Rattle & Roll XI: "Lamanglupa"

-Sheila (Jennica Garcia) is interrogated by a policeman (Archie Adamos) and a social worker (Julia Clarete) regarding her missing friends.
+Sheila is interrogated by a policeman and a social worker regarding her missing friends.

-In a flashback, she, her boyfriend Ryan (Martin Escudero), her best friend Chari (Bangs Garcia) and her childhood friend Archie (Rayver Cruz) went on a camping trip and met up with their friends Lia (Iya Villania) and twins Kiko (Felix Roco) and Pong (Dominic Roco).
+In a flashback, she, her boyfriend Ryan, her best friend Chari and her childhood friend Archie go on a camping trip and met up with their friends Lia and twins Kiko and Pong.

-The twins destroy some anthills at the campsite despite Lia's warning not to, recalling stories of dwendes or lamang lupa.
-They are enraged when their homes (anthills) are destroyed and seek revenge.
+The twins destroy some anthills at the campsite despite Lia's warning not to, recalling stories of elementals.
+They are enraged when their homes are destroyed and seek revenge.

 That night, Kiko wakes up to relieve himself.
 He is attacked by an unknown creature.
 The next morning, the friends split up to try and find him.
 Archie, Lia and Pong hear Kiko's voice in a cave, prompting Archie and Lia to get some climbing gear while Pong stays at the cave.
 Chari is separated from Ryan and Sheila and is chased by a figure.
 She gets lost and attempts to run, but is killed.
 Ryan and Shiela find her mutilated body.

 Ryan and Shiela meets up with Archie and Lia.
 Ryan wants everyone to get away, but Archie refuses to leave the twins behind.
 Shiela goes with Archie, while Lia goes with Ryan.
 On their way back to the campsite, Ryan and Lia are killed by the creature.
 Archie, Sheila and Pong climb down the cave.
 They find Kiko but are unable to free him before he dies.
 The creature attacks the group and kills Pong as Archie and Shiela climb back up.
 The creature catches up outside, and Shiela escapes but Archie is killed attempting to fight it off.

 Shiela makes it back to the campsite and attempts to escape using one of the cars.
 Due to her panic she is unable to start it up, causing her to be captured by the creature.
 It is revealed that there are two of them.

-In the present time the policeman and social worker find it hard to believe her story, especially since lamang lupa are just part of folklore.
-Besides, Shiela never told them how she survived.
-As the policeman starts to tell her how she'll be facing murder charges, Shiela screams in pain.
-She collapses and dies with her stomach bulging as if she were pregnant.
-The policeman notices something moving in Shiela's stomach, from which a lamanglupa bursts out of.
+In the present time, the policeman and social worker find it hard to believe her story.
+As the policeman starts to tell her she'll be facing murder charges, Shiela screams in pain.
+She collapses and dies with her stomach bulging.
+The policeman notices something moving in Shiela's stomach, from which a creature bursts out of her stomach.